nitinrajput1997/PCF/README.md

 **Session Management Related Policies**

 - Gating Control
-	vanna this type of policies are used to block or allows IP packets of certain service .
+This type of policies are used to block or allows IP packets of certain service .
 Example in some countries torrent are block, so all the IP packets that corresponding to P2P targeting is blocked.

 - Quality of Service Control
 There might a case where not all the application are allowed to be treated in the same manner.
 Some have higher priorities and some have lower priorities.
 This is defined by the QoS control, where the QoS policies define the quality of particular authorized service should get.

 **Policy Flows**